Table of Contents

 In a society built by engineers, on a planet governed by the forces of nature, engineering is the study of theoretical principles of physics applied in real-world applications.
 An understanding of applied physics and engineering is a critical part of any innovation in science and technology.
 Take your first steps by contacting admissions or reading more about how to apply.

-Why study engineering at Furman?
+Why study physics and engineering at Furman?

 How will you learn?

-Careers for dual-degree engineering majors
+Careers for physics and engineering majors

 While many graduates go on to careers in the engineering field, a background in engineering can prepare you for a wide variety of specialties: